What’s the Deal with Instagram Reels?

 - Short-form video content in full 9:16 portrait mode

-- You can be film directly with the Instagram reels camera and/or uploaded from your mobile device
+- You can film directly with the reels camera and/or upload it from your mobile device

-- You can film them as one full take or a series of takes looped together
+- You can film them as one complete take or a series of variations looped together

-- Reels are mobile only and can only be updated from a mobile device
+- Reels can only be uploaded from a mobile device

-You may come across Instagram reels as you scroll your feed or, you can see them directly on someone’s profile.
-The symbol is pretty recognizable and as of now I believe have been rolled out to all users.
+You may come across reels as you scroll your feed, or you can see them directly on someone’s profile.
+The symbol is pretty recognizable, and as of now, it has been rolled out to all users.

-Instagram reels can also be seen on your explore page which is a nice addition to visibility whereas stories live only in the stories area at the top of your feed.
+Reels can also be seen on your explore page (on Instagram), which is an excellent addition to visibility, whereas stories live only in the stories are at the top of your feed.

 How can this Feature Help you Grow your Business?

-Instagram reels are perfect if you can offer a how-to or step-by-step videos in small little chunks.
-We’ve seen some incredible ones done for recipes, clothing or jewelry changes, short demos of product or service usage, DIY tips, tech walk throughs, skin care routines and more!
+Reels are perfect if you can offer a how-to or step-by-step videos in tiny little chunks.
+We’ve seen some incredible ones done for recipes, clothing or jewelry changes, short demos of product or service usage, DIY tips, tech walk-throughs, skincare routines and more!

-One thing that is important to note is that most people viewing the reels are not going to read your included caption.
-So, if you are using a CTA (call to action) make sure you are including in a text overlay and/or in your audio.
+One thing that is important to note is that most people viewing the reels will not read your included caption.
+So, if you are using a CTA (call to action), make sure you have it in a text overlay and/or in your audio.

-What I would encourage you to do is before jumping head first into Instagram reels, set aside some time to check out what others are doing — specifically those in your niche.
-This is great for inspiration and ideas and, will help give you a general idea of what similar audiences are enjoying.
+What I would encourage you to do is, before jumping head first into reels, set aside some time to check out what others are doing — specifically those in your niche.
+This is great for inspiration and ideas and will help give you a general idea of what similar audiences enjoy.

 Where can you find the camera to record?

-You can get to the camera by swiping right from your Instagram home feed.
-At the bottom of the screen, you’ll see 3 options:
+You can get to the camera by swiping right from your Instagram home feed or viewing the top of your Facebook newsfeed.
+You may see options like;

 Scroll to reels to open up the camera.

-Once you’ve opened the reels camera you will see a variety of navigation tools on the left hand side.
-At the top left you will see the settings ‘gear’ and this will have the same settings at your Instagram Stories.
+Once you’ve opened the reels camera, you will see a variety of navigation tools on the left-hand side.
+At the top left, you will see the settings’ gear,’ for example.

 What about Adding Creative Effects?

-In the event you want to add any creative effects to your photos and videos for the reels, you will need to add them before you record.
-Unfortunately, you are unable to go back and edit these additions after you’ve recorded.
+If you want to add any creative effects to your photos and videos for the reels, you should add them before recording.
+Unfortunately, it varies with users, where you cannot go back and edit these additions after you’ve recorded them.

-If you have a business account (which I encourage you to have), you will have access to the following 3 features that you will see on the left hand side.
+If you have a business account (which I encourage you to have), you will have access to the following three features that you will see on the left-hand side.

 - Tap on Speed to select faster or slower recording speeds